UoLCompSoc/mobius/README.md

 Controls
 ----
-- D to run
+- D - run

-- Space to jump
+- Space - jump

-- P to reset a level
+- P - Reset a level

-- W to use a the exit (when holding the key)
+- W - Use the exit (when holding the key)

 - Left click on red objects to interact with them